dart-lang/language/working/augmentation-libraries/feature-specification.md

     assumed to have an implementation provided by another external source, and they will throw a runtime exception when called if not.

-*   An augmenting initializer uses `augment super` and the original declaration is not a variable with an initializer.
+*   An augmenting initializer uses `augment super` and the augmented variable is not a variable with an initializer.

 *   A final variable is augmented with a setter.
 (Instead, the augmentation